 Others who don’t need medical detox but who need a combination of other therapeutic and medical support can also often get the help they need at these facilities.
 Some rehab facilities also offer long-term addiction recovery programs so that after detox the chances of relapse are reduced.

 There are a wide variety of inpatient addiction treatments available.
-Rehabs not only differ by location but also different therapies that are offered, support groups, the experience of staff, what amenities are available, and the level of comfort provided.
+Rehabs not only differ by location but also by different therapies that are offered, support groups, the experience of staff, what amenities are available, and the level of comfort provided.
 It is important that you do adequate research to find the inpatient rehab that is right for you.

 Get help during Covid-19